 Special Tips to Pass the Washington DC Emissions Test

 Washington DC vehicle owners may want to get their vehicles to pass a vehicle emissions test as soon as they receive their first testing notice.
-Allow extra time to get any needed repairs done before the vehicle’s tabs expires.
-Also, if a vehicle owner plans to be out of town during the date when their tabs expires, planning early will give owners time to meet the deadline.
+Allow extra time to get any needed repairs done before the vehicle’s tabs expire.
+Also, if a vehicle owner plans to be out of town during the date when their tabs expire, planning early will give owners time to meet the deadline.
 Here are some tips to keep in mind to ensure passing a Washington DC vehicle emissions test:

 - Make sure the vehicle does not have its “Check Engine” light on; If it does, it will not pass the test.
 To fix, check to make sure the gas cap is on tight and is not broken.
 Keep the sealing surfaces in the cap clean so it can make a good seal.
 If it is not, tighten it and drive around to see if the light goes off.

 - Follow the vehicle’s recommended maintenance schedule.
 Many of the mechanical issues that cause vehicles to fail their tests can be addressed during a routine check-up